Goodluck Jonathan Grants Article on Missing Chibok Girls to Washington Post

 Jonathan addresses his "partisan" critics who interpreted his silence as a sign of "inaction or even weakness":

-"I have had to remain quiet about the continuing efforts by Nigeria’s military, police and investigators … to avoid compromising the details of our investigation."
+continuing efforts by Nigeria’s military, police and investigators … to

-He commiserated with the families of the missing children, saying as a parent, he knows "know how awfully this must hurt" and declaring "finding and rescuing" the girls is the number one point in his agenda.
+are returned home and the thugs who took them are brought to justice" and that on his orders, military forces have "aggressively sought these killers in the forests of northern Borno state".He commiserated with the families of the missing children, saying as a parent, he knows "know how awfully this must hurt" and declaring "finding and rescuing" the girls is the number one point in his agenda.

 In September, Jonathan says, he will urge the United Nations’ General Assembly to establish a system for sharing intelligence and, if necessary, special forces and law enforcement to confront terrorism wherever it occurs.